M. K. Raina

-Maharaj Krishen Raina (born 10 February 1948), popularly known as M. K. Raina, is an Indian theatre actor and director.
+Maharaj Krishen Raina (born 1948), popularly known as M. K. Raina, is an Indian theatre actor and director.
 Raina graduated from National School of Drama in 1970 with the Best Actor award.

 Early life

-Maharaj Krishna Raina was born on 10 February 1948 in the city of Srinagar of the princely state of Jammu and Kashmir, Union of India.
+Maharaj Krishna Raina was born in 1948 in the city of Srinagar of the princely state of Jammu and Kashmir, Union of India.
 Maharaj completed his college in Srinagar and then moved to NSD in Delhi on a state scholarship.
 Raina, born into a Kashmiri Pandit family, comes from a family background of doctors and engineers.
 His father was a political activist this influenced Raina into social activism.

 Career and work

 Theatre and drama

 After graduating from the National School of Drama in 1970, Raina commenced on his work in Indian parallel cinema 27 Down, in which he also plays the lead role of "Sanjay".
 He has produced over 150 plays in 12 languages.

 As an actor, he has worked in more than a hundred plays.
 He has directed several memorable productions like Kabira Khada Bazar Mein, Karmawali, Pari Kukh, Kabhi Na Chooden Khet and The Mother, Bhanbhatt Ki Atmakatha, Godan, Muavze, Tum Saadat Hasan Manto Ho, Badshah Pather, Stay Yet A While, Baaki Itihaas, Hiroshima, Hatya Ek Aakar Ki, The Great Trial.
 His production encompass the works of Sanskrit classic plays, folk theatre and classic international playwrights like Shakespeare, Ibsen, Chekov, Lorca, Brecht.
 Andha Yug, which he directed, was performed in Berlin and the Festival of India in the USSR.
 He was a Fellow and also produced Jasma Odan at Hawaii University in 1986.
 His films as actor include 27 Down, Satah Se Uthta Aadmi, Ek Ruka Hua Faisla, Tamas, Titli, Genesis, Tarang, Ankur Maina aur Kabootar, Taare Zameen Par, Rab Ne Banadi Jodi, Aisha, Noor, Lakshya, Teen Aur Aadha, Exchange Offer (short).
 He has also acted in the acclaimed web series The Forgotten Army for Amazon Prime.